bobalob/Azure-VM-Snapshots/README.md

     C:\> Delete-AzureRMVMSnap -VMName MyVM

 Coming soon...
-Revert functionality which will create a new VM an attach rolled back disks.
+Revert functionality which will create a new VM and attach rolled back disks.
 I also plan to allow the user to select which snapshots to delete based on a date range or similar filters.